Blog

 Lastly, Jennifer Flewelling, Executive Function coach here at Beyond BookSmart, shared the importance of approaching each child with empathy and an open mind.
 Withhold assumptions relating to why your child did not do something they should, such as complete an assignment.
 Assume your child wants to succeed and wants to pass in work on time, but their anxiety may have interfered in some way.
 Maybe they didn't know how to get started, for example - and students can find relief from their anxiety in this instance when they have strategies to help them initiate work.

-While these tips provide a great toolkit for parents to better help their teens’ anxiety, it can also be a challenge to determine when professional support may be needed - especially when there’s resistance at play.
+While these tips provide a great toolkit for parents and teachers to better help students with anxiety, it can also be a challenge to determine when professional support may be needed - especially when there’s resistance at play.
 In response to this, the panelists emphasized the importance of a proactive, rather than reactive, approach.
-In other words, it is better to step in early and address the anxiety your child is facing, rather than wait until both you and your child are too overwhelmed or the anxiety has become more severe.
+In other words, it is better to step in early and address the anxiety your child is facing, rather than wait until all parties are too overwhelmed or the anxiety has become more severe.
 While the initial symptoms may seem minor, they can escalate to the point where not only the child’s academic performance is affected, but also their social and emotional wellbeing.

 While some children may be eager to receive support when it comes to handling their anxiety, others may be more reluctant or outright against it.
 As a parent, it is easy to feel overwhelmed or helpless under these circumstances, but understand that your child is probably feeling the same way.
 Be sure to validate their feelings and give them the opportunity and space needed to come to terms with their emotions.
 Making them feel heard can give them a much-needed sense of control that they are lacking in anxious situations.